-- Earn your associate degree while pursuing your bachelor’s degree
+- Students can earn an associate degree while pursuing their bachelor’s degree.

-You must have earned a minimum of 15 credit hours at a single two-year institution to be eligible for a reverse transfer degree.
-Students are not eligible for the program if they currently possess an associate degree or higher.
+Individuals must have earned a minimum of 15 credit hours at a single two-year institution to be eligible for a reverse transfer degree.
+Those who currently possess an associate degree or higher are not eligible for the program.

 What steps do students need to take to earn a reverse transfer degree?